ArchipelagoMW/Archipelago/docs/world api.md

 Each item has a `name`, a `code` (hereafter referred to as `id`), and a classification.
 The most important classification is `progression`.
 Progression items are items which a player *may* require to progress in their world.
 If an item can possibly be considered for logic (it's referenced in a location's rules) it *must* be progression.
-Progression items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.
+Progression items will be assigned to locations with higher priority, and moved around to meet defined rules and satisfy progression balancing.

-The name needs to be unique in each game, meaning a duplicate item has the same ID.
+The name needs to be unique within each game, meaning if you need to create multiple items with the same name, they will all have the same ID.
 Name must not be numeric (must contain at least 1 letter or symbol).

 Other classifications include: